shortstopk/hello-world2/README.md

 # hello-world2
 test repo

-i'm doing this to learn aobut github
+i'm doing this to learn about github